Hybrid Exchange Measurement-Based Qubit Operations in Semiconductor Double Quantum Dot Qubits: Cluster States

-onto its neighboring qubit, where $s$ is the measurement outcome ($s=0,1$ for $\ket{M_\pm(\theta)}$), $H$ is the Hadamard gate and $P(\theta)$ is a phase gate, the phase of which depends on the angle of the rotated measurement basis.
+on the data qubit $\ket{\psi}$, teleporting the state onto the neighboring qubit, where $s$ is the measurement outcome ($s=0,1$ for $\ket{M_\pm(\theta)}$), $H$ is the Hadamard gate and $P(\theta)$ is a phase gate, the phase of which depends on the angle of the rotated measurement basis.
 The $\sigma_x^s$ term is a Pauli correction dependent on the measurement outcome.
 To perform a controlled arbitrary single qubit rotation, a maximum of four sequential measurements accounting for the previous Pauli correction are needed since $H$ and $\sigma_x$ do not commute.
 Experimentally, performing an $\ket{M_\pm(\theta)}$ measurement is equivalent to a Pauli-$x$ measurement ($\ket{M_\pm(0)}$) between phase gates, i.e. $P(\theta)\ket{M_\pm(0)}\bra{M_\pm(0)}P(-\theta)$.

 Using the same tools to achieve single qubit control, two qubit rotations can be done in 2D arrays of cluster states.
 For example, a control-not ($CX$) gate requires only a resource state of four qubits arranged by three in a line containing the target qubit and the fourth entangled to the middle qubit as the control qubit.
 By two simultaneous $\ket{M_\pm(0)}$ measurements on the wire, the target is teleported along the wire whilst the control qubit is stationary.
 Therefore if the necessary ingredients for full single qubit control can be given for a cluster state scheme, two qubit control can be assumed to be achievable if a 2D graph can be initialized.